-CEM has identified six broad areas of study, research, social engagement and knowledge-transfer.
+CEM has identified four broad areas of study, research, social engagement and knowledge-transfer.

-Area 1: Monitoring multilingualism in Greece and Cyprus, and the use of Greek internationally.
+- Area 1: Monitoring multilingualism in Greece and Cyprus, and the use of Greek internationally.
 This is the overall mission of the Multilingualism Observatory CEM is building, so as to investigate various forms of multilingualism in the Greek public space and in Greek institutions, including education, by investigating the use of Greek, varieties and dialects of Greek outside of Greek-speaking countries and the use of Greek on the World Wide Web.
 The purpose of the Observatory is not only to collect, classify, and analyse data but also to interpret data regarding language choices, to identify challenges regarding language use and to investigate attitudes to languages, and linguo-racist practices, as well as violation of linguistic rights.
-The construction and development of the Multilingualism Observatory, which is a huge venture in itself, has already started.

-- Area 2: European language and language education policies - Area 3: Language policies in Greece in public institutions, the Media, schools and universities - Area 4: Languages in Greek education languages across the curriculum, language teaching/learning and assessment/testing practices of the school languages; plurilingual education and multilingual classrooms - Area 5: Languages in societies and in art, especially literature across languages - Area 6: Language testing in the context of which the following projects are supported: (a) the KPG multilingual examination suite (https://rcel2.enl.uoa.gr/kpg/en_index.htm) and the KPG Learner Corpus; (b) a new project of comparability between selected language exam systems across EU Member States, particularly those that aim at assessing plurilingual competence, with a view to reducing differences, and creating a European Testing Coordinate allowing valid and reliable measurement of competences leading to comparable data on European students' foreign language proficiency; (c) the development of an inter- and transdisciplinary a platform to help under- and post-graduate students and young scholars be informed about research developments in Language Testing and Assessment.
+The construction and development of the Multilingualism Observatory, which is a huge venture in itself, has already started. - Area 2: European language and language education policies - Area 3: Languages in Greek education languages across the curriculum, language teaching/learning and assessment/testing practices of the school languages; plurilingual education and multilingual classrooms - Area 4: Language assessment in the context of which the following projects are supported: (a) the KPG multilingual examination suite (https://rcel2.enl.uoa.gr/kpg/en_index.htm) and the KPG Learner Corpus; (b) a new project of comparability between selected language exam systems across EU Member States, particularly those that aim at assessing plurilingual competence, with a view to reducing differences, and creating a European Testing Coordinate allowing valid and reliable measurement of competences leading to comparable data on European students' foreign language proficiency; (c) the development of an inter- and transdisciplinary a platform to help under- and post-graduate students and young scholars be informed about research developments in Language Testing and Assessment.